HCurtis2/Comp-Playbook-/php.md

 - Reduce run time / input time
 	- `max_input_time = 30`
 	- `max_execution_time = 30`
-- Set a tight memory limit ( memory_limit )
+- Set a tight memory limit
 	- memory_limit = 128M
-- Disable showing php version ( expose_php )
+- Disable showing php version
 	- `expose_php = Off`
-- Force php to only run via webserver and not direct access (cgi.force_redirect = 1)
+- Force php to only run via webserver and not direct access
+	- `cgi.force_redirect = 1`
 - Limit input and upload sizes. (post max size can break file uploads.
 If there is a requirement for large uploads this value needs to be bigger )
 	- `post_max_size = 256K`
 	- `max_input_vars = 100`
 - Limit file upload size
 	- `file_uploads = 1`
 	- `upload_max_filesize = 1M` (could be smaller)
 	- Try to keep  `upload_max_filesize` as small as possible.
-This effects things like reverse shells from being uploaded if you can get it small enough.
-Again this will be an issue if your website has a requirement to upload files.
 - Change and RESTRICT a temporary file directory
 	- `upload_tmp_dir = /var/lib/php/tmp_upload`
 	- By default, temporary file uploads are placed in a directory that is writeable by all system users.
 Lock down where you set this so files cannot execute from the directory.